I like to say, "it's complicated."

 I live my professional life with the philosophy that balance is critical: intricacies and subtleties are meaningful, but they can only be interpreted in the context of a broad perspective.
 Through my interdisciplinary background, I've found that some of the most interesting (and beautiful) advances in science (and pretty much everywhere else too) can be found at the intersections of different ideas, perspectives, and fields of study.

 I'm trained as a scientist and as a science communicator, with an emphasis on spoken presentation.
 I work hard.
 I learn quickly.
 I take initiative.
 I'm enthusiastic.
 I get things done.

-I also recently completed my Ph.D. in neuroscience under the supervision of Huda Akil at the University of Michigan.
-My dissertation combined Big Data analyses with hypothesis-driven experimental studies to examine the contrasting roles of two molecules in the fibroblast growth factor family in the pathology of major depression.
+I completed my Ph.D. in neuroscience under the supervision of Huda Akil at the University of Michigan.
+My dissertation combined bioinformatics analyses with hypothesis-driven experimental studies to examine the contrasting roles of two molecules in the fibroblast growth factor family in the pathology of major depression.
+I previously studied with David Eagleman.
 I am a National Science Foundation Graduate Research Fellowship recipient.

 If you're interested in getting in touch to chat about shared interests, please don't hesitate to email!